 The figure determines that the emissions from refrigerants used in medium and large size commercial refrigerators account for the largest GWP contribution.
-This source covers 38.3% of the total actual emission of F-gases in 2022.
-The main contribution is from HFC-404A that accounts for 47,835 tonnes CO2-equivalents.
+This source covers 37.7% of the total actual emission of F-gases in 2023, corresponding to 109,192 tonnes CO_2 -equivalents.
+The main contribution is from HFC-404A that accounts for 50,187 tonnes CO_2 -equivalents.

-The second-largest source for GWP contribution occurs from mobile A/C (MAC), accounting for 56,925 tonnes CO2-equivalents, which constitutes for 19,6%.
-This is a significant decrease compared to 78,740 tonnes CO2-equivalents in 2021.
+The second-largest source for GWP contribution occurs from mobile A/C (MAC), accounting for 58,852 tonnes CO_2 -equivalents, which constitutes 20.3% of the total emission.
+This is a slight increase compared to 56,925 tonnes CO_2 -equivalents in 2022.

-The third-largest source is heat pumps accounting for 15.8% of the total GWP contribution, and the fourth-largest source is stationary air conditioning, which contributes with 13.7%.
+The third-largest source is heat pumps accounting for 15.9% (46,079 tonnes CO_2 -equivalents) of the total GWP contribution, and the fourth-largest source is stationary air conditioning, which contributes with 13.7% (39,718 tonnes CO_2 -equivalents).

-The total HFCs' contribution comprises 95.6% of the overall GWP contribution in 2022, emissions of SF6 is 4.4% and emissions of PFCs contribute with 0%.
+The total HFCs' contribution comprises 95.6% of the overall GWP contribution in 2023, emissions of SF6 is 4.2% and emissions of PFCs contribute with 0.2%.